ModuleLoader/es-module-loader/README.md

 (it is possible for the tick between the rejection of one load and its parent to have to deal with an overlapping in-progress tree), so in order to have a predictable load error rejection process, loads are only stored in the registry as fully-linked Namespace objects and not ModuleStatus objects as promises for Namespace objects (Module.evaluate is still supported though).

-### Normalize and Instantiate hooks

-These hooks are not in the spec, but defined here and as an abstraction provided by this project to create custom loaders.

-Pending further documentation, see the example loaders listed above for how these hooks can be used.

-### Tracing API

-When `loader.trace = true` is set, `loader.loads` provides a simple tracing API.

-Also not in the spec, this allows useful tooling to build on top of the loader.

 ## License
 Licensed under the MIT license.